-- Don’t modify the slice, introduce an additional slice that has a preferred standardized Canadian value set (when one is known and published in FHIR)
+- Don’t modify the slice; instead, introduce an additional slice that has a preferred standardized Canadian value set (when one is known and published in FHIR)

 Where a value set is required in IPS-UV/Base FHIR Specification

-- If the values can be reasonably hardcoded or are determined to have appropriate semantic mappings to standardized national or jurisdictional codes (e.g., absentOrUnknownAllergyIntollerance) – maintain that value set and provide guidance and support in mapping
+- If the values can be reasonably fixed, or are determined to have appropriate semantic mappings to standardized national or jurisdictional codes (e.g., absentOrUnknownAllergyIntollerance), maintain that value set and provide guidance and support in mapping

 Where a value set is preferred in IPS-UV/Base FHIR Specification

-- Follow binding strength rules (e.g., can’t relax down to example)
+- Follow binding strength rules (i.e., not permitted to relax a preferred value set to example)

 - Unless there is clear rationale for why a national standardized Canadian value set should supersede the preferred international value set, the bound value set should remain the same and slices should be used to socialize the national standardized value set

 - Develop a slice where appropriate (if slicing is open + criteria below are met)